MappedIn/ios/readme.md

 ## Setup
 1. Start by cloning this repo (or downloading the zip if you don't like git).
-2. Open the included Workspace in XCode.
+2. Use [Cocoa Pods](https://cocoapods.org/) to install the latest version of the `MappedIn.framework`
-3. Build the Example project
+   * The sample repo contains an example `.podfile` configured to install the framework.
-  * You may notice that before the build, `MappedIn.framework` isn't present, even though it's referenced in the Example project.
-This is due to a bug in XCode 7 which breaks "fat frameworks" (ie, those that contain files for multiple architectures).
-We have solved this by providing separate `MappedIn-iphonesimulator.framework` and `MappedIn-iphoneos.framework` files, and the included `framework-swap.sh` script, which runs at the start of the build process and copies the right framework into `MappedIn.framework`.
+3. Open the included Workspace in XCode.
-  * *Make sure that you include this step in any new MappedIn-enabled projects you create!*
+4. Build the Example project
-4. Open info.plist and input your MappedInUsername and MappedInPassword.
+5. Open info.plist and input your MappedInUsername and MappedInPassword.
 If you don't know what those are, talk to your MappedIn representative.
-5. Run!
+6. Run!

 ## API Quick Start
 You can view all the documentation in this project's [GitHub Page](http://mappedin.github.io/ios/), but here's a quick start guide to just displaying a Map.